domokane/FinancePy/README.md

 FinancePy can be installed from pip using the command:

-pip install financepy
+`pip install financepy`

 To upgrade an existing installation type:

-pip install --upgrade financepy
+`pip install --upgrade financepy`

 ## Dependencies

-FinancePy depends on Numpy, Numba and Scipy.
+FinancePy depends on Numpy, Numba, Scipy and basic python libraries such as os, sys and datetime.

 ## Changelog